Kotlin/kotlin-koans-edu/Classes/Rename on import/task.md

 When you [import](https://kotlinlang.org/docs/reference/packages.html#imports)
 a class or a function, you can specify a different name by which you want to use it by adding `as NewName` after the import directive.
-This might be useful when you want to use two classes or functions with similar names from different libraries.
+That might be useful when you want to use two classes or functions with similar names from different libraries.

 Uncomment the code and make it compile.